 What Does ABS Function Do in Excel?

-ABS Excel function is also known as Absolute function which is used to calculate the absolute values of a given number, the negative numbers given as input are changed to positive numbers and if the argument provided to this function is positive it remains unchanged.
+The ABS Excel function is also known as the Absolute function, which calculates the absolute values of a given number.
+The negative numbers given as input are changed to positive numbers.
+If the argument provided to this function is positive, it remains unchanged.

 ABS is a built-in function categorized under the Math/Trig function, which gives the absolute value of a number.
 It always returns a positive number.